 Driving southwest on CR64 towards 17, I found James Brown’s Famous Flames BBQ in Avon Park.
 I had a huge pulled pork sandwich, which must have weighed a full pound.
 It may have been the best pulled pork sandwich I have ever had; the pork was so tender and delicious.
 Oh, and the peach cobbler was outstanding.

-McCool Travel Tip: Pretty much any car will do OK on the red clay dirt roads.
-The white sand roads can be a little more treacherous and may require a 4 wheel drive in places.
+McCool Travel Tip: Pretty much any car will do well on the red clay dirt roads in the citrus groves.
+The softer white sand roads can be a little more treacherous and requires a 4 wheel drive vehicle in places.

 Growing up in South Florida, the radio jingle for one local station I constantly heard was Jimmy Buffett’s “Strolling along the avenue that’s known as A1A.”

-The Ocala National Forest is the oldest National Forest east of the Mississippi River and it is the southernmost forest in the United States.
-Black bears are prevalent so be smart about the food you carry.
+The Ocala National Forest is the oldest National Forest east of the Mississippi River and the southernmost forest in the United States.
+This pristine area is only an hour drive from Kissimmee and the mega Florida theme parks.

-I have shown the primary north-south route (SR 19) through Ocala National Forest but the east-west route (SR 40) is also magnificent.
+The below map shpws the primary north-south route (SR 19) through Ocala National Forest but the east-west route (SR 40) is also magnificent.
 The Yearling Trail, north of the 19/40 intersection, traverses area settled by the Long family before 1900.

-Driving a series of surface streets and small roads with names like Oil Well Road and County Line Road, I was able to skirt along the northern edge of the southwestern Everglades.
+On one trip, driving a series of surface streets and small roads with names like Oil Well Road and County Line Road, I was able to skirt along the northern edge of the southwestern Everglades.

 Traversing those small roads from Naples is a lot of fun and highly recommended.
 I ended up in Clewiston, where I hopped on highway 27 south to Alligator Alley (highway 84).

-Near Clewiston are parks with opportunities to view Lake Okeechobee—second largest freshwater lake in the continental US.
+Near Clewiston are wayside parks with opportunities to view Lake Okeechobee—second largest freshwater lake in the continental US.

-Driving west on Tamiami Trail, after about 18 miles, you will pass Krome Avenue and enter the Big Cypress National Preserve (part of the Florida Everglades).
-Many attractions are operated by the Miccosukee Indian tribe.
+Driving west on Calle Ocho/Tamiami Trail Scenic Highway, after about 18 miles, you will pass Krome Avenue and enter the Big Cypress National Preserve (part of Everglades National Park).
+Many attractions here are operated by the Miccosukee Indian tribe.
 Shark Valley Loop Road (and the Shark Valley Visitor Center) is part of the Everglades National Park and a great place to see gators in the later winter and spring.
-Loop Road is a primitive road from the 1920s located a little further west.
+A little farther west from Shark Valley, Loop Road is a primitive Florida road from the 1920s.
 Road conditions may be treacherous but I always see amazing wildlife (including giant gators) along it.

-Cross Creek.
+- Cross Creek.
 Cross Creek is the historic homesite of Marjorie Kinnan Rawlings, winner of the Nobel prize for literature for The Yearling.
 From Micanopy, drive 346 east and then 325 south.
 Along 346 you will see a River Styx sign which is worth a photograph.
 There are many lakes and preserves in the area.

-Cracker Trail follows the historic trail used to herd cattle across the state.
+- Cracker Trail follows the historic trail used to herd cattle across the state.
 Cracker refers to the crack of the whip made by the cowboys.
 From the east, the Cracker Trail mostly follows highway 98 to state road 66 to state road 64.
 When you get to Bradenton, make sure you visit Anna Maria Island beach, with the softest and whitest sand I have seen anywhere.
 Let me know if you agree.

-Florida Road Trips from Visit Florida
+Map of Florida Scenic Road Trips